Somnid/webrott/part15/maps5.md

 Reading Maps 5: ROTT Textures
 =============================

 So first thing is let's try to load up a Blake Stone map.
 A few things go wrong.
-Maps are still 64 x 64 but I noticed that this is hardcoded when we have the map height and width.
+Maps are still 64 x 64 but I noticed that this is hardcoded even when we have the map height and width.
 So fix that.
 Blake Stone as it turns out doesn't have 3rd map layer and we can tell because the length is given as 0.
 So we need to handle that so the layer decompression routine doesn't blow up.
 This just means reading the offsets, filtering out and entries of 0 and then taking the length.
 While Blake Stone still hardcodes 3 layers the loop is easily updated to handle arbitrary numbers of layers.
 We also hardcoded the Wolfenstien pallet so we need to update that.
-We just need to add the extension property to the `GameMaps` class (the same happens for VSWAP too to show sprites) and so when rendering the map we check if the extension matches Blake Stone, otherwise we default Wolfenstien.
+We just need to add a method `setPallet` to the `GameMaps` class (the same way we do for `index-bitmap` to show sprites) and so when rendering the map we check if the extension matches Blake Stone, otherwise we default Wolfenstien.
 Easy fixes and we have Floor 1 of Blake Stone: Aliens of Gold (or at least as much of it as I can fit for a screenshot, if you played it you know where this is):

 ![blake-floor-1](blake-floor-1.png)